As shown in section A Simple Example, you use the sdist command to create a source distribution. In the simplest case,

 The order of commands in the manifest template matters: initially, we have the list of default files as described above, and each command in the template adds to or removes from that list of files.
 Once we have fully processed the manifest template, we remove files that should not be included in the source distribution:

-Now we have our complete list of files, which is written to the manifest for future reference, and then used to build the source distribution archive(s).
+.hg, .git, .bzr or _darcsNow we have our complete list of files, which is written to the manifest for future reference, and then used to build the source distribution archive(s).

 You can disable the default set of included files with the

-option, and you can disable the standard exclude set
+--no-defaults option, and you can disable the standard exclude set

-with --no-prune
+with --no-prune.

 Following the Distutils’ own manifest template, let’s trace how the sdist command builds the list of files to include in the Distutils source distribution: